egels/PD2-Skill-Profiler/readme.md

 Introduction
 ============
 PD2 Skill Profiler is a mod for the video game Payday 2.
 It adds an interface to quickly change a player's skills.
+You can view some screenshots [here](http://imgur.com/a/CA1hD).

 This README covers the installation and usage of this mod.